Andaman and Nicobar Islands: Transportation

+The Andaman and Nicobar is considered strategically important to India due to their location in the Indian Ocean.
+The islands lie to the southeast of the Bay of Bengal and close to the Strait of Malacca, one of the major maritime routes.
+Its location helps India monitor maritime traffic in the region and serves as a strategic location for military deployment.
+The Andaman and Nicobar Command of Indian Armed Forces operates air bases of Car Nicobar AFS, INS Kohassa, INS Utkrosh, and INS Baaz.

 The islands are served by Veer Savarkar International Airport near Port Blair which has regular flights to major cities in India.
 The airport operates as a civil enclave, sharing airside facilities with INS Utkrosh of the Indian Navy.
 The airport has a single runway of 3290 m in length, with the civilian terminal operated by the Airports Authority of India with air traffic operations managed by the Indian Navy.
-Andaman and Nicobar Command of Indian Armed Forces operates air bases of Car Nicobar AFS, INS Kohassa, INS Utkrosh and INS Baaz.

 There are 23 ports along the islands with a major port at Port Blair and eight other significant ports including Diglipur, Mayabunder, Rangat, Hut Bay, Car Nicobar, Katchal and Campbell Bay.
 In 2022, the Government of India proposed the development of a new container ship terminal and an airport at Great Nicobar.
 There are 39 light houses situated across the islands.

 As of 2018, there are 422 km long national highways in the state with the major highway being the 230.7 km long NH 4 connecting Port Blair and Diglipur.